Whimsy Stick

 How to Introduce a Flirt Pole.

 You unboxed it.
 Your dog is staring at it.
 Now what?
 Throwing a brand new dog into a full 10-minute high-intensity session is the most common mistake new owners make.
-So it usually produces a sore, overaroused dog who develops a negative association with the tool.
+It usually produces a sore, overaroused dog who develops a negative association with the tool.
 The protocol below is the 5-session ramp I use with every client dog encountering a flirt pole for the first time.
+For the full professional reference, see the canine flirt pole.

 The Direct Answer